DuskNgai/Paper-Notes/Biology/Cryo/cryoEM Concept Check Questions Revised.md

    >
    > Emission: Voltage between Wehnelt cylinder and accelerator stack.
    >
-   > Spot size: Current passing through the condenser lenses.
+   > Spot size: Current passing through the upper condenser lenses.
    >
-   > Intensity: Current passing through the condenser lenses, affecting crossover position.
+   > Intensity: Current passing through the lower condenser lenses, affecting the crossover position.
    >
    > Focus: Current passing through the objective lenses.
    >
-   > magnification: Current passing through the intermediate lenses.
+   > Magnification: Current passing through the intermediate lenses.

 5. What is controlled by the "high tension" knob?

-   > The Voltage drop in accelerator stack.
+   > The voltage drop in the accelerator stack.

 6. What is a "crossover"?